tpoisot/ms_spegen_cooc/ms.md

 ecological communities is a topical research question, with far-reaching consequences for the maintenance of functional diversity.
-Although theoretical studies indicate that restricted conditions may be necessary to achieve coexistence between specialists and generalists, analyses of larger empirical (and species-rich) communities reveal the pervasivness of coexistence.
+Although theoretical studies indicate that restricted conditions may be necessary to achieve co-occurrence of specialists and generalists, analyses of larger empirical (and species-rich) communities reveal the pervasiveness of coexistence.
 In this paper, we analyze 175 ecological bipartite networks of three interaction types (animal hosts-parasite, plant-herbivore and plant-pollinator), and measure the extent to which these communities are composed of species with different levels of specificity in their biotic interactions.
 We find a continuum from specialism to generalism.
 Furthermore, we demonstrate that diversity tends to be greatest in networks with intermediate connectance, and argue this is because of physical constraints in the filling of networks.